miguelfmc/miguelfmc.github.io/projects/projects.md

 # Projects

-### Review and Comparison of Methods for Subset Selection in Linear Regression
+### Review and Comparison of Subset Selection Methods for Linear Regression

 In this project, I compare several statistical learning methods that aim to solve, either exactly or approximately, the best subset selection problem in linear regression.